Adam Smoluk: Career

 Smoluk was awarded selection by an international jury to attend the eQuinoxe Europe screenwriting development program in Lindau, Germany in October 2016.
 He directed multiple episodes of the true crime television series, In Plain Sight for the Discovery Channel.

 In 2019, Film Training Manitoba (FTM) appointed Smoluk as the managing director and in this new role, he was made responsible for all operations, financial and training activities at the Winnipeg-headquartered organization.
-At the time of his appointment, he was the youngest senior executive in the Province of Manitoba’s Department of Economic Development's Sector Council Program.
+At the time of his appointment, he was the youngest senior executive in the province of Manitoba's Department of Economic Development's Sector Council Program.
 He led FTM's first rebranding of its logo and colors in twenty years, as well as growth from approximately 100 to 200 participants annually to 1,400 individuals undertaking FTM's training programs.

-In 2020, Smoluk and the National Screen Institute (NSI)'s CEO Joy Loewen launched a joint partnership between NSI and FTM to bring a combination of educational programming including distance learning, in-class training, career consulting and outreach to Indigenous creators and Manitoba’s northern communities.
+In 2020, Smoluk and the National Screen Institute (NSI)'s CEO Joy Loewen launched a joint partnership between NSI and FTM to bring a combination of educational programming including distance learning, in-class training, career consulting and outreach to Indigenous creators and Manitoba's northern communities.

 Smoluk delivered the 2020 commencement addresses at two of his alma maters, McMaster University and Red River College.

 Economic Development Winnipeg profiled Smoluk's FTM and ACTRA Manitoba's inaugural BIPOC (Black, Indigenous, People of Colour) Performers Training Initiative.
 The CBC and BET+ series, The Porter, which started shooting in Winnipeg in May 2021, was a catalyst for FTM to create five virtual courses specifically targeting BIPOC talent.
-Noting the initiative as a huge success, the profile highlighted that the sessions went beyond what organizers imagined with 108 spots filled.
-Smoluk commented that “This initiative allows us (Canadians) to grow our workforce, not just for performers, but for other key needed areas in film and television.”
+Noting the initiative as a huge success, the profile highlighted that the sessions exceeded what organizers imagined with 108 spots filled.
+Smoluk commented, “This initiative allows us (Canadians) to grow our workforce, not just for performers, but for other key needed areas in film and television.”

+Smoluk spoke publicly about the need for more filmmakers in Manitoba to access financing but noted, “It’s always a very competitive industry in terms of financing.
+That’s always a challenge, but we have some companies that have been doing so well with attracting productions and working collaboratively with the community.”